 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Zimbabwe for the most up to date information.

 Australian citizens entering Zimbabwe for tourism purposes are required to pay for a single entry, 30-day visa on point of entry.
 Extensions are possible, and require a personal visit to the Zimbabwe Department of Immigration or the nearest Immigration Office.
+Allow sufficient time for an extension review.
+Foreign nationals have been imprisoned for remaining in the country beyond the authorised dates of stay.
 If you intend to reside or work in Zimbabwe, you must obtain a work permit approved by the Zimbabwe Chief Immigration Officer before entering the country.
 Work permit applications should be submitted by the person’s sponsor at any Zimbabwe Immigration Office.

 Journalists working without proper accreditation are liable to arrest, detention and possible deportation.

-Make sure your passport has at least six months' validity from your planned date of return to Australia.
+Make sure your passport has at least six months' validity from your planned date of return to Australia and at least three blank pages for exit and entry stamps.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.
 Provisional travel documents are no longer accepted for travelling or transiting through South Africa.

 Safety and security